Volume Calculator

 Cone

-A cone is a geometric shape consisting of a circular base and a vertex point, denoted as the apex, where all the base circumference points are connected to the apex with line segments.
-We can define the cone's properties with two measurements: the circular base's radius (r) and the height between the center of the base center and the apex (h).
+A cone is a 3D shape consisting of a circular base that tapers smoothly to a single vertex point, known as the apex.
+All points on the circumference of the base are connected to this apex by straight line segments.
+We define a cone's properties using two primary measurements: the radius of the circular base (r) and the height from the center of the base to the apex (h).

 A cone's volume can be expressed as: